heatseeknyc/hardware/README.md

 **D1** = 2 _to set AD1 as analog read_

 **IR** = e.g. 60000 _to sample every 60,000ms = 1 minute_

-_TODO_ is it important to connect VREF to VCC?

 ## Raspberry π notes